CyrilHalmo/demo/README.md

-# demo
+# Demo
-A Spring Boot Demo Application
+A Spring Boot Demo Application by Cyril Halmo.